 The Strawberry line

-Cycling enthusiasts and walkers should seek out the The Strawberry Line which runs between Yatton and Cheddar.
+For fun day trips for kids, cycling enthusiasts and walkers should seek out the The Strawberry Line which runs between Yatton and Cheddar.
 The 11-mile bike route winds and wends its way through dramatically-changing landscape, from the pancake-flat Somerset levels to the soaring cliffs of the Cheddar Gorge.
 Look out for the Thatchers orchard and treat your pedalling legs to an authentic Somerset cider sampling…

 The beach